 The Graduate School coordinates online applications to our master's and doctoral programs.
 There may be supporting materials that are required along with your online application for graduate admission, so be sure to review the degree requirements before you apply.

 Graduate Application Process

 Access the Application Portal on the Graduate School website.
 You will be directed to establish an account and how to provide the necessary information.
 Be sure to indicate the correct program to which you wish to apply (Biological Sciences, MS; Biological Sciences, PhD; Accelerated Bachelor's/Graduate Study in Biological Sciences, M.S.; Professional Sciences Masters, PSM; or Sciences MAT).

-January 1 is the deadline for applications for admission to the Fall semester of that year.
-If you have questions please contact Heidi Tolles.
+December 1 is the deadline for applications for admission to the Fall semester of that year.
+If you have questions please contact Janae Miller.
 The Department of Biological Sciences makes special admissions for students starting in the Spring and Summer semesters as requested by individual faculty members.
 Students interested in special admission must first contact prospective faculty mentors.

 Applicants are required to provide transcripts, a minimum of two letters of recommendation, a statement of purpose, etc. Applicants should also be sure to fill out the supplemental information sheet available through the Application Portal.

 The Department of Biological Sciences accepts students, in part, based upon their interests in relation to those of the faculty.
 Thus applications should contact prospective faculty mentors with whom they hope to work to determine mutual interests and availability of positions within the laboratory of the prospective mentor.